Juhi635/GitHub-Login-Clone/README.md

 ## Live Demo

-Explore the live demo of the GitHub login page clone https://git-hub-login-clone.vercel.app/
+Explore the live demo of the GitHub login page clone ➡️ https://git-hub-login-clone.vercel.app/

 ## Features

-- **Authentic Layout:** The clone closely mimics the layout and design elements of the original GitHub login page.
+- **🔍 Authentic Layout:** The clone closely mimics the layout and design elements of the original GitHub login page.

-- **Responsive Design:** Designed to be responsive, the login page adapts its layout dynamically to ensure optimal viewing and interaction across various devices and screen sizes.
+- **📱 Responsive Design:** Designed to be responsive, the login page adapts its layout dynamically to ensure optimal viewing and interaction across various devices and screen sizes.

-- **Form Validation:** Basic form validation is implemented to ensure that users provide valid inputs for the username and password fields.
+- **🛡️ Form Validation:** Basic form validation is implemented to ensure that users provide valid inputs for the username and password fields.

 ## Usage

 To view the GitHub login page clone:

-1. Access the live demo https://git-hub-login-clone.vercel.app/
+1. Access the live demo ➡️ https://git-hub-login-clone.vercel.app/

 2. Enter a valid username and password (use placeholder values for demo purposes).